dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

     :linenos:

 The ``showlog`` program in Listing 7 also uses **SQLiteAppBase**.
 It reads records from the log table and prints them out to the screen.
-When no options are given, it uses the cursor opened by the base class to find all of the records in the "log" table (line 24), and print them:
+When no options are given, it uses the cursor opened by the base class to find all of the records in the "log" table, and print them:

 ::